AOP-PHP/AOP/doc/Contents/chapter2.md

 ### getTriggeringPropertyName ###

-getTriggeringPropertyName returns the name of the property of the triggered joinpoin.
+getTriggeringPropertyName returns the name of the property of the triggered joinpoint.
 If the joinpoint was triggered by a method operation, will raise an error.

 ### getAssignedValue ###